onbloc/gno-token-resource/README.md

 3. Add information about your token to be displayed
    - Required information:
      - `name`: The name of your token to be displayed.
 Please capitalize the first letter.
-     - `denom`: The denom of your token.
+     - `pkg_path`: The package path of your GRC20 realm.
      - `symbol`: The abbreviation your token's name, AKA the ticker.
 Please capitalize all letters.
      - `decimals`: The decimals of your token.
      - `description`: A description of your token.
 You can write up to 1500 letters.